Dogs go through a socialization period from about the first 4 weeks to 15 weeks of their lives.

 Classes meet for one hour each week, for the number of weeks specified, consistent with the day and time noted on the start date.

-Online access to homework for obedience classes that contains written explanations of behaviors covered in class.
+- Online access to homework that contains written explanation and videos of behaviors covered in class.

 Personal attention from trainers and assistants in the classroom to help you succeed as well as answer your questions.